apache/couchdb/src/docs/src/api/partitioned-dbs.rst

 .. http:post:: /{db}/_partition/{partition_id}/_find
     :synopsis: Query the partition specified by ``partition_id``

-    :param db: Database name
-    :param partition id: Name of the partition to query

     This endpoint is responsible for finding a partition query by its ID.
     The returned view result will only contain rows with the specified partition id.